Elonmarket/Elonmarket/README.md

 The game works by letting players vote on different topic options for Elon’s post for example Grok, Starlink, Tesla, or X. Each round collects votes from the community on which topic they believe Elon will post about first among the topics Within the prediction window.

-Once Elon makes a new post, the system automatically scans it.
+Once Elon makes a new post, Repost or Quote Repost the system automatically monitoring all Elon activities live 24/7.
 The first option that matches the detected topic of the post becomes the winning choice, and everyone who voted for that option wins the round.
 Winners automatically receive SOL rewards directly in their wallets—no manual claims, no gas interactions, and no complex wallet connections.

 **Simple.
 Transparent.
 Automated.**